-Two chapters in, I put seven copies* of Anne Tyler’s Dinner at the Homesick Restaurant in my Amazon cart for Christmas and texted folks to say: I found your gift early!
-A few more chapters and I cleared my cart, sent a round of “Neverminds,” and poured a big ol’ drink.
-It’s not right to label this book “depressing,” but its engrossing depiction of unhappy people isn’t the cheeriest gift for a holiday that’s awash in familial weirdness.
+Two chapters in, I put seven copies of Anne Tyler’s Dinner at the Homesick Restaurant in my Amazon cart for Christmas and texted folks to say: I found your gift early!
+A few more chapters and I cleared my cart, sent a round of “Neverminds,” and poured a big drink.
+It’s not right to label this book “depressing,” but its engrossing depiction of unhappy people isn’t the cheeriest gift for a holiday that’s already awash in familial weirdness.
 (You still need to read it, though!)

 Most striking is how the main cast, Pearl and her three children (Cody, Ezra, and Jenny) feel so authentic.
-It’s not a matter of giving them the right amount of flaws, unique voices, or relatable moments—it’s Tyler’s ability to craft events from multiple viewpoints that adds nuance to each character and situation.
+It’s not a matter of giving them the right number of flaws, unique voices, or relatable moments—it’s Tyler’s ability to craft events from multiple viewpoints that adds nuance to each character and situation.
 The characters build imperceptibly until you notice that you’re thinking of them as people.
 The writing is gorgeous and there isn’t a lot of fluff as the story spans Pearl’s life, her children’s, and the early lives of her grandchildren.

 The family’s dysfunction stems from multiple places.
 The lazy answer is to say things take a turn when Beck, the husband/father, walks out when the kids are young.
 Pearl attempts to shield them with a charade that their father is on another sales trip, but they wise up and Beck’s departure becomes an unspoken thing in the house.
 When Cody, the oldest son, looks around Pearl’s room as a child: